ivabra/skyplugadapter-cli-macos/README.md

 # skyplugadapter-cli-macos
-The console app for controlling a Redmond Sky Plug power socket Only for macOS 10.10 and above
+The console app for controlling a Redmond Sky Plug power socket for macOS (10.10 and above).

 ## Using
 ```sh